phonegap/phonegap-docs/docs-phonegap/en/edge/config_ref/pgb_config.md

 ## Specifying Platforms

-By default, PhoneGap Build builds applications for every platform it can.
+By default, PhoneGap Build generates applications for every platform it can.
 Specify the optional `<gap:platform>` element if you only want to make certain platforms available.
-The following shows available
+The following shows available values:
-values:

         <gap:platform name="ios" />
         <gap:platform name="android" />